rust-cross/cargo-zigbuild/README.md

 ## Limitations

-Currently only Linux and macOS targets are supported, other target platforms can be added if you can make it work, pull requests are welcome.
+Currently only Linux, macOS and Windows gnu targets are supported, other target platforms can be added if you can make it work, pull requests are welcome.

 Known upstream zig issues: